ChloeCollierAllen/ChloeCollierAllen.github.io/research/pinyon-pj-dynamics.md

 herbaceous plant in the plot to capture any caterpillars present.
 Lastly, I take plant samples, one from the focal tree and one from another pinyon pine within the plot as well as from any plants that had a caterpillars present on them, for gas chromatography-mass spectrometry.
-These experimental procedures are designed to understand how the Pinus monophyla community structure is being altered due to anthropogenic climate change within the Great Basin.
-To visualize the community interaction networks within my plots, I will construct path diagrams and compare them based on burn status and precipitation rates.
-I will begin by gathering my data that will be collected over four field seasons, specifically looking at the number and species of caterpillars and parasitoid collected, status of plot (burned or unburned), annual precipitation, and health of plots based on crown cover of focal tree and cone count.
-I will then take this data and transform it into a co-occurrence matrix via principal component analysis (PCA).
-I will complete several PCA analyses to understand the relationship between caterpillar species and parasitoid species within plots, health of plots, abundance of caterpillars and parasitoids, and caterpillar and parasitoid species that co-occur together based on precipitationlevels and burn status.

  <div class="photo-row">